ReiNoIkari/Morphological-Image-Processing/morpho.md

 (maybe saying : this first month we will focus...)
 ## Material & Methods
+In order to be able to compare and discuss about the different algorithms in a practical and effective way we decided to create a benchmark.

+It could be described this way:

+First, we initialise our classes a hundred times as a warm up phase so that we limit the wasted time corresponding to the initializing phase during the critical phase.
+Then, in the benchmark part itself, we run our operations 1000 times to be sure we have enough data and we run those operations 10 times in order to limit variations (meaning that in the end we ran 10000 times each operation)

+**Line des 45 degrés pour verifier**

 ### Hit-or-Miss
 Hit or miss is what could be defined as the basic operation of the morphological area of image processing.
 It is used to detect occurrences given binary patterns in fixed orientations.
 It can be used to look for several patterns (or alternatively, for the same pattern in several orientations) simply by running successive transforms using different structuring elements, and then running OR operation between all the results.
 Therefore, Most of the other morphological operations are derived from this notion(opening, closing, erosion, dilation...).